ForksTwo/ForksTwo/README.md

 1. If you think you've said something wrong then quote yourself and say to yourself what things you've remembered saying in the past (in public chat where me or when @MrHappyNSad is around of course)
 2. You get whitelisted from being quoted good job (expires in 1 week so youre gonna have to renew it everytime we're here
 ##### Option Two
 Exchange quotes with us.
-If you have a few quotes that you've never used in front of us before then you can gladly give us one of your quotes and we'll give you more quotes back
+If you have a few quotes that you've never used in front of us before then you can gladly give us one of your quotes and we'll give you more quotes back<br>
-Thats literally the purpose is to be careful what you say
+Thats literally the purpose is to be careful what you say because we also bust players

 **Here are a few reasons why we quote (useless but whatever)**
 * In the OSC area there is someone in the main bush who mostly sits there everyday looking like they're doing nothing.
 But what they do is they eavesdrop on almost the entire area and copy paste them to quote them (I was a victim of their quoting once which inspired me to become the quoter outside of the bakery)